Resume & CV Development

-As you begin the process of writing your resume or editing your existing resume, it is important to note that your resume is really a marketing piece, an advertisement, for your unique set of skills, abilities and experience.
+Your resume or CV is a marketing piece, an advertisement, for your unique set of skills, abilities, and experience.
 It is a tool that you use to gain an interview.
 Employers want to know how you will contribute to their business' success.

 You need to research and learn what employers in your field seek in a prospective employee.
-It's not enough that your resume provide the who/what/when/where, you must now personalize and target each resume for a particular position before you send it!
+It's not enough that your resume or CV provides the who/what/when/where, you must now personalize and target each resume for a particular position before you send it!

-- The ultimate goal of a resume is to gain you an interview!
+- The ultimate goal of a resume or CV is to gain you an interview!

 - Help you prepare for an interview as you assess your strengths, skills, abilities and experience that are required or preferred for the job